Centralized Core Facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

 Common Equipment Core Laboratory

-The Common Equipment Core laboratory offers researchers use of tools and systems that are considered staples of biological research: autoclave, centrifuges, LSC, shaking incubator, etc.
+The Common Equipment Core laboratory offers researchers use of tools and systems that are considered staples of biological research: autoclave, centrifuges, shaking incubator, biosafety cabinets, etc. A full list of this equipment can be accessed through the Heart Hub (from campus only).

 Flow Cytometry Facilities